STEM-C/CaSMM/cms/README.md

 ## Admin Panel `/admin`

 Built with [React](https://reactjs.org/) and served by [Node](https://nodejs.org/en/), the admin panel allows for full customization of the server.
 Here you can create new content types and their corresponding endpoints, configure roles and permissions, and much more.
 The interface itself can be customized and configured as needed.

+> In some cases /admin may be blank, in this case `yarn build` needs to be run from the docker container

 Read the full [documentation](https://strapi.io/documentation/3.0.0-beta.x/admin-panel/customization.html) on the admin panel.